us-amlr/cs-phoc/readme-data.md

 * Punta San Telmo was not surveyed during any INACH surveys.
 * The INACH data uses a single location, 'Copihue', rather than the 'Copi' and 'Hue' locations used in the US AMLR data.
 During the INACH surveys, the Copi and Hue beaches were considered a single location known as Copihue.
-* For 2005/06 there is only a single entry for all of Cape Shirreff.
-This record contains a note: "There was no per beach countings in the documents.
-Only total of the whole cape not including San Telmo".
+* For each census date in 2005/06, there is only a single entry for all of Cape Shirreff.
+These records contains a note that all beaches (not including San Telmo) were recorded in a single count for this season.

 ## US AMLR Data Decisions and Notes